Marshal-AM/blitzwing/README.md

   `payTo` target, returns `402` to unpaid requests, and — once a retry carries a valid payment — drives verify → settle → proxy-to-orchestrator → payout.
 It carefully exposes the custom x402 response headers via CORS so browser clients (which otherwise can't read them) work.
-The `payTo` target resolves to the escrow contract if one is configured, otherwise the mother/treasury account.
+The `payTo` target resolves to the escrow contract, which holds the payment until inference completes.
 - **The Facilitator (`packages/x402-facilitator`, port `8791`)** is the verify/settle service and the
   fee-payer for settlement.
 It exposes `/verify`, `/settle`, `/supported`, and `/health`.
 It is deliberately strict: it refuses to boot unless the network resolves to Hedera testnet (mainnet is